You can support or object to a planning application before a decision is made.

 How do I support or object to a planning application?

-If you are happy with a planning permit application proposal, you do not need to take any action, however you can make a submission to Council in support of the application if you wish.
+Support: If you are happy with a planning permit application proposal you do not need to take any action.
+However, you can make a submission in support of the application, if you wish.

-Alternatively, if you have a reasonable concern about the proposal and wish to object, you must lodge an objection with Council in writing in order for your concern to be considered before a decision is made.
+Object: If you have a reasonable concern about the proposal and wish to object, you must lodge an objection with us.
+This needs to be done in writing in order for your concern to be considered before a decision is made.

 Anyone can lodge a submission to a planning application.
 When assessing an application we must consider all submissions (letters of support or objections) that have been received before the closing date.

 You can find an application and lodge your submission online:

 Submissions can be lodged with us any time up to when we make a decision.
 However, to ensure your support or objection is considered, we recommend you lodge it during the 14-day advertising period.